partheus/glyph/src/posts/schrodinger.md

 The crossroads I find myself at is neither a problematic one nor a particularly pleasant one.
 It is just that, a crossroads.

 Take, for example, the very fact that I'm writing about it.
 There is a physical, real-world manifestation of my _act of observing my own circumstance_.
 Is this proof that something will change?
 Or is it just another failed/successful experiment in the back room of a mad scientist's laboratory?

-I am not sure.
+I dunno.

 Philosophers (Socrates) have said that the unexamined life isn't worth living.
-I don't entirely disagree, but the pressure to perceive oneself is kinda onerous.
-But that's fine too.
+Sure, but the pressure to perceive oneself is sort of onerous.
+But that's fine.

-If the cat were to choose to observe itself, would it be able to change its state?
-Or would it just be a cat, observing itself, detached from the decision-making process entirely?

-Can the cat take control of its fate?
-Technically speaking, it can.
-Once the observer has opened the box, the cat has already chosen.
-But what if the cat were to observe itself before the box is opened?
-Would it be able to change its state?

-Happy Diwali, by the way.